BLD

 QXO to Buy TopBuild for $17B at $505/Share

 Brad Jacobs just made his biggest bet.
-QXO has entered a definitive agreement to acquire TopBuild Corp. for approximately $17 billion at $505 per share in stock and cash, a 23% premium to TopBuild's recent trading price of $410.31.
+QXO has entered a definitive agreement to acquire TopBuild Corp. for approximately $17 billion at $505 per share in stock and cash — a 23% premium to TopBuild's recent trading price of $410.31.
 The deal is the largest acquisition yet for Jacobs' building products rollup platform, which aims to become the second-biggest building products distributor in the country.
-And yet the stock sits nearly $95 below the offer price, which is the market's way of saying: prove it.
+The stock still sits nearly $95 below the offer price.
+That discount is the market saying: prove it.

 TopBuild Corp.
 (BLD) — stock analysis